-But how can you tell when things get out of hand and alcohol consumption becomes an addictive habit?
+But how can you tell when things get out of hand, and alcohol consumption becomes an addictive habit?

 Problem drinking in Ireland uncovered

-A 2020 study ‘Drinking in denial: a cross-sectional analysis of national survey data in Ireland to measure drinkers’ awareness of their alcohol use’ published by the Irish Health Research Board in BMJ Open showed that many people in Ireland could be in denial about their problem drinking.
+A 2020 study, ‘Drinking in denial: a cross-sectional analysis of national survey data in Ireland to measure drinkers’ awareness of their alcohol use’ published by the Irish Health Research Board in BMJ Open, showed that many people in Ireland could be in denial about their problem drinking.

 Denial of drinking is a barrier to getting on the road to recovery and can be hard to overcome.

 How to recognise alcoholism

-Some see it as simply enjoying a good drink but, in reality, they can have a real alcohol misuse problem.
+Some see it as simply enjoying a good drink, but, in reality, they can have a real alcohol misuse problem.

 - Or if you are concerned that someone close to you might have an alcohol problem, would you confront them?

-While it’s important to note there’s a difference between abusing alcohol and being addicted to alcohol, it’s also important to note that long-term alcohol abuse can have a serious impact on a person’s mental and physical health.
+While it’s important to note the difference between abusing alcohol and being addicted to alcohol, it’s also important to note that long-term alcohol abuse can severely impact a person’s mental and physical health.

-- Do you feel you need to drink more to achieve the effect of alcohol and are you ashamed for others to see the amount that you need to drink?
+- Do you feel you need to drink more to achieve the effect of alcohol and are you ashamed for others to see the amount you need to drink?

-Do you often find yourself drinking before going out to an event where there will be alcohol, to ‘get ahead?
+- Do you often find yourself drinking before going out to an event where there will be alcohol to ‘get ahead?

 How to recognise hidden alcoholism

-There are a few ways you can recognise signs of hidden alcoholism and secret drinking.
+There are a few ways to recognise signs of hidden alcoholism and secret drinking.

-- Do you have blackouts from drinking?
+- Do they experience blackouts from drinking?

-- Is alcohol your favourite “escape”?
+- Is alcohol their favourite “escape”?

 How people disguise their drinking

 It is easy for them to hide vodka in their water bottle, adding it to tea or a soft drink so that others won’t notice what they are doing.

-People with alcohol addiction might also hide their drinking habits by hiding empty cans and bottles deep into their rubbish bins, or in cupboards, cabinets, or under and behind furniture.
+People with alcohol addiction might also hide their drinking habits by hiding empty cans and bottles deep into their rubbish bins, cupboards, cabinets, or under and behind furniture.

 Is hiding alcohol consumption a clear sign of alcoholism?
-Data from Ireland

 According to a recent study, knowledge of the drinking guidelines in Ireland is poor, which leads to people not realising their actual alcohol intake.